 The roads in Carmel are as populated with commercial drivers as they are private ones, and those commercial drivers aren’t immune to accidents.
 Unfortunately, contending with the aftermath of a commercial vehicle accident can prove more challenging, or at least more legally complex, than addressing a private accident.

 That said, you still have the right to economic and non-economic damages in the wake of a commercial vehicle accident.
-You can learn more about your right to financial support during an initial consultation with a Carmel commercial vehicle accident attorney at Vaughan & Vaughan can help you outline your losses, file a civil claim, and argue for your right to support in court.
+You can learn more about your right to financial support during an initial consultation with a Carmel truck accident lawyer at Vaughan & Vaughan can help you outline your losses, file a civil claim, and argue for your right to support in court.

 Reacting to a Commercial Vehicle Accident